Why is Emotional Intelligence Important in the Workplace? | ICBI

 We have always been taught to sharpen our IQs for a successful career in the future.
 While high intelligence comes in handy for success, it alone isn’t going to do good in today’s world.
 Clubbing IQ with high emotional intelligence is necessary to stand out from the crowd!

-Why Emotional Intelligence is Important for Career Success?
+Why is Emotional Intelligence Important for Career Success?

 In the 1995 published Daniel Goleman’s book “Emotional Intelligence: Why It Can Matter More Than IQ,” Goleman argued that emotional intelligence is a critical aspect behind the successful life of any individual.
 In fact, it can predict your success in life.
-He further continues that being emotionally competent is extremely important and plays a major role in a person’s professional life.
+He further continues that being emotionally competent is extremely important in the workplace and plays a major role in a person’s professional life.

 Goleman suggested that while our traditional intelligence influences leadership success, it’s not enough, meaning professionally successful people don’t just have a high IQ, but rather they also possess great emotional intelligence.
 This turned heads quicker than expected.
-Everyone started paying attention to emotional intelligence at the workplace, from the normal working public to business leaders and human resource managers.
+Everyone started paying attention to emotional intelligence in the workplace, from the normal working public to business leaders and human resource managers.

 What are the Five Components of Emotional Intelligence in the Workplace?

 For years we have believed there is no space for emotions in the workplace.
 But in recent times, being emotionally competent has become a superpower.
 Today, our emotions and emotional experiences are considered a strength.
-Here are the five core competencies needed at the workplace:
+Here are the five core competencies needed in the workplace:

 Self-awareness